ikrima/gamedevguide/content/dev-notes/prog-lang-theory/plt-basic-concepts.md

     - **collateral**
     - **conditional**
     - **iterative**
-  - **note:** language should provide all or most of the above; additional statement forms indication language is probably bloated
+  - **_NOTE:_** language should provide all or most of the above; additional statement forms indication language is probably bloated

 ## Variables